Funeral Director/Co-Owner of Memorial Funeral Homes

 Celebrant Coordinator, Thanatologist and Community Education Advisor

 The Rev. Dr. Lark d’Helen has been a happy transplant from the state of Minnesota for over 25 years.
+Lark lives in Middletown with her spouse Joyce and their Shih tzu.
+In her downtime she can be found walking on the beach with her dog Boomerang or relaxing in her beautiful yard with friends.

 Monument Company Associate & Funeral Assistant